ld-x/last-draft/README.md

 #### `uploadImageCallBack`

 A callback to parse the url for example uploading the file to S3 or a database and returning the url.
-Returns a promise which should return an object with a src property e.g. `resolve({ src: 'http://imgur.com/yrwFoXT.jpg' })`
+Returns a promise which should return an object with a src property e.g. `resolve({ src: 'http://imgur.com/yrwFoXT.jpg' })`.
+You can also return `srcSet` prop for responsive images `resolve({ src: 'x.jpg' srcSet: 'y.jpg' })`

 ```jsx
 <Editor